feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

    };
    ```

-1. `idSpecifier` — An optional ID specifier that distinguishes the Feature App
+1. `idSpecifier` — An optional [ID specifier][idspecifier] that distinguishes
-   instance from other Feature App instances with the same ID.
+   the Feature App instance from other Feature App instances with the same ID.

 The return value of the `create` method can vary depending on the integration
 solution used.
 Assuming the `@feature-hub/react` package is used, a Feature App